discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

 Whenever it encounters an error with the mention (i.e., invalid structure), it merely returns `undefined` to signal the mention is invalid.

 ::: tip
 The `.slice()` method is used with a negative number.
-You can read [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) for information on how that behaves.
+You can read [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) for information on how that works.
 :::

 ### Using Regular Expressions